 Concrete simplifies construction by minimizing the number of different building products involved – less sheathing and insulation, and fewer components than wood-framed construction.
 Concrete is manufactured on an “as needed” basis, eliminating the waste inherent in sheet goods and dimensional products for framing.
 Building with concrete puts less waste in our landfills.
 If replacement or demolition is required, old concrete can be ground up and reused as coarse aggregate, fill or pavement sub-base material.

-For further details, please review the data sheets for LEED-NC and LEED for Homes illustrating how ICF products can contribute towards gaining LEED points.
+For further details, please review the data sheet for Amvic ICF and LEED illustrating how ICF products can contribute towards gaining LEED points.

 Maziyar Bolour, P. Eng.